-Warriors to show our gratitude for
+Warriors to show our gratitude for their service and sacrifice."

 OTHER COMMUNITY ENGAGEMENT EFFORTS

 In addition to supporting HFTW, Paine Schwartz employees also donated significant time and resources to nonprofits in our community through firm-organized drives in 2023:

 The Alliance for Positive Change provides a place of welcome and opportunity for low-income New Yorkers living with HIV and other chronic health conditions.